Frequently Asked Questions

 Mosquitos and other insects are present within Nicaragua but are not much of an issue in our area.
 The entire Southern Pacific side of Nicaragua where we are located has no malaria transmission.
 Since we are in this no-risk area, we do not provide bed-nets.
 For more information about recommended vaccines and medications, please visit the Center for Disease Control (CDC) at http://www.cdc.gov.

 There is a hospital located in San Juan del Sur (20-25 minutes away) and a hospital in Rivas 45 minutes away that can deal with more serious injuries or illnesses.
 The largest and most sophisticated hospital is in Managua, 2.5 hours away.

 We always recommend making sure you have the insurance coverage you feel comfortable with.

 What is eco-tourism?
 What is an eco-resort?

-We ask all guests who come to visit Costa Dule to help us in keeping this beautiful environment pristine.
+We invite all guests who come to visit Costa Dulce to join us with this intention.

 Are there bugs in Costa Dulce?

 Yes, we are in the jungle and have a variety of bugs around.
 The bugs typically keep to themselves, but we recommend you bring repellent and for those who are extra sensitive we offer mosquito nets.